Tivix/django-userswitch/README.rst

         'replace_text': '',            # Text to replace with the widget, default add to end "body" tag.
         'users': (),                   # List of usernames(as strings) to be shown in the switcher widget.
 If its empty, all users are loaded.
-        'force_on': False,             # Turns on USERSWITCH even if DEBUG = False, 'onchange_redirect_url': '/',  # The url to redirect the user to onchange of user selection.
+        'force_on': False,             # Turns on USERSWITCH even if DEBUG = False, 'onchange_redirect_url': '/',  # The base url of Django app to redirect the user to onchange of user selection.
     }